alxshelepenok/lumen/content/posts/using-eth.limo-as-an-alternative-to-eth.link-in-fleek.md

 Anyone who’s building on the decentralized web probably knows of ENS (Ethereum Naming Service), a decentralized alternative to centralized DNS options.
 ENS leverages **smart contracts on the Ethereum blockchain to builds its naming service**.

-Pointing your ENS domain to an IPFS (InterPlanetary File System) content hash that’s hosted on Fleek gets you about **really far on the way to running a truly decentralized static website**.
+Pointing your ENS domain to an IPFS (InterPlanetary File System) content hash that’s hosted on Fleek gets you **really far on the way to running a truly decentralized static website**.
 Distributed files, decentralized name ✅

 But, Web3 is still nascent, and as a result, most browsers aren’t able to resolve .eth domains.
 Users can use 3rd party extensions like MetaMask to resolve .eth domains, but this is an extra step that can be a pain point for some users.